History & Philosophy of WIREWORX

 Brothers Ron and Steve Askotzky started selling African beaded animals and key chains in 2004, eventually to become WIREWORX.
 In the summer of 2003 Ron chanced upon a semi retired South African expat couple selling African beaded animals from a small makeshift table in downtown Jerusalem.
 He was so taken with the detail, color and uniqueness that he felt they would be a big hit in the US.
 Ron encouraged Steve to join him in bringing this art form to a wider market.

 Ron, as the artist in the family, chooses new animal designs and develops them together with the lead designers of each group of artisans.
 It’s been enlightening and sometimes challenging working with artisans from such a different culture yet they’ve developed a warm, transparent and mutually respectful relationship, which has been rewarding for both them and the artisans.
+Steve handled the Milwaukee office, including phone customer care, shipping, banking, photography and inventory until he had to retire in 2019 for health reasons.
+As he was stepping down he arranged for Lisa to fill his position while Ron took over all customer care.
+Unfortunately Steve succumbed to his illness in March of 2021.

 Why doesn’t WIREWORX also take advantage of cheaper labor and materials and a larger, more efficient labor pool in China?